gicentre/litvis/documents/tutorials/geoTutorials/geoFormats.md

 ## 6. Creating JSON files programmatically

 In all the examples above the topoJSON and geoJSON has been read from external files.
-This is likely the most common use-case, but sometimes it can be useful to generate the content programatically.
+This is likely the most common use-case, but sometimes it can be useful to generate the content programmatically.
 This can be achieved using elm-vegalite's [dataFromJson](http://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataFromJson) and supplying it with a `geometry` function.
 Here, for example, is a simple rectangular feature (equivalent to `geoJson1.json` above) generated programmatically:

 ```elm {s l}
 geo : Spec